Guide to going on an African safari

 Other destinations

-I should mention that you can also rent vehicles in Madagascar with Roadtrip Africa (link here).
-Madagascar's attractions are many and they are different from conventional safaris on mainland Africa.
-Roadtrip Africa do a great good job in what is quite a challenging country.
+You can rent vehicles in Madagascar with Roadtrip Africa (link here).
+Madagascar's attractions are many and they are completely different from conventional safaris on mainland Africa.
+Roadtrip Africa does a great good job in what is quite a challenging country.
 They also have operations in Tanzania and Uganda so check them out.

 Family of lemurs in Madagascar (Source: own picture)